maniksurtani/infinispan/documentation/README.md

 Export the omnigraffle files as `png` with a dot per inch of 72.
 This will create a file of the right size for the web.

-`png` files, should be placed under `src/main/asciidoc/en-US/images`
+Binary images should be stored under `documentation/src/main/asciidoc/images`